-2.6.4.1 NDcPP22e:FTA_TAB.1.1
+2.6.4.1 NDcPP22E:FTA_TAB.1.1

 Component TSS Assurance Activities: The evaluator shall check the TSS to ensure that it details each administrative method of access (local and remote) available to the Security Administrator (e.g., serial port, SSH, HTTPS).
-The evaluator shall check the TSS to ensure that all administrative methods of access available to the Security Administrator are listed and that the TSS states that the TOE is displaying an advisory notice and a consent warning message for each administrative methods of access.
+The evaluator shall check the TSS to ensure that all administrative methods of access available to the Security Administrator are listed and that the TSS states that the TOE is displaying an advisory notice and a consent warning message for each administrative method of access.
 The advisory notice and the consent warning message might be different for different administrative methods of access, and might be configured during initial configuration (e.g. via configuration file).

 Section 6.3 of [ST] states that users can connect to the TOE via a local console or remotely using SSHv2, WebUI or RestAPI.
 These are the only methods the evaluator observed as being available for administration.
+Since the TOE REST API interface is not session-based interactive interface, there are no banners for the RestAPI interface.

-Section 6.6 of [ST] states that the TOE can be configured to display a warning banner before administrators successfully establish interactive sessions with the TOE (i.e., console, SSH CLI and WebUI), allowing users to terminate their session prior to performing any functions.
+Section 6.6 of [ST] states that the TOE can be configured to display a warning banner before administrators successfully establish interactive sessions with the TOE, (i.e., console, SSH CLI and WebUI), allowing users to terminate their session prior to performing any functions.